 Glyphosate metabolism has not been identified as a main mechanism of resistance in plants [20,40,41].
-However, recently Powles´s group has published that Echinochloa colona is able to metabolize glyphosate via aldo-keto reductase [42].
+However, recently, Powles´s group has published that Echinochloa colona is able to metabolize glyphosate via aldo-keto reductase [42].
 Only in a few cases has it been shown that metabolism is a secondary mechanism in glyphosate resistance (e.g., Cologania broussonetii [43], Ipomoea lacunosa [44], C canadensis [45], Digitaria insularis [31], and Parthenium hysterophorus [46], among others).
 Our research confirms that the absorbed glyphosate (>90%) remains unmetabolized in the GR and GS plants (Table 3).
 This unmetabolized glyphosate makes it possible for C. distichophylla to decrease its EPSPS activity by inhibition in both populations (Figure 4).
 Given the small extent of glyphosate metabolism, the importance of this result is unlikely to be biologically significant for glyphosate resistance in this species.

 Differences in the EPSPS enzyme activity could involve alterations in the gene that encodes the target protein [20,23,47].
-However, the similar basal activities of the GR and GS C. distichophylla populations suggest that there was no EPSPS genetic amplification in the GR plants, despite this mechanism being characterized as the principal factor associated with resistance to glyphosate in other grasses [38].
+However, the similar basal activities of the GR and GS C. distichophylla populations suggest that there was no EPSPS genetic amplification in the GR plants despite this mechanism being characterized as the principal factor associated with resistance to glyphosate in other grasses [38].
 In the absence of any differences in the EPSPS basal activity, similar values of I50 between both C. distichophylla and C. elata populations from Brazil reveal the nonexistence of

 mutations in the EPSPS gene coding [25].
-However, in other species of the genus Chloris, mutations were found [11,22,23].
+However, mutations have been found and reported in other species of the genus Chloris [11,22,23].

 Worldwide, C. distichophylla has never been reported as resistant to an herbicide.
 However, in addition to the results of our work, works such as that of Nunes et al. [7] have shown that the use of different herbicides, such as paraquat and atrazine, remains a good alternative in addition to glyphosate.
-Additionally, studies on other grasses such as Lolium multiflorum [48] have shown that the use of clethodim and diuron in conjunction with glyphosate is a potential control tool.
+Additionally, studies on other grasses, such as Lolium multiflorum [48], have shown that the use of clethodim and diuron in conjunction with glyphosate is a potential control tool.
 Recent studies on glyphosate-resistant weeds such as Echinochloa colona and Chloris virgata [49] have shown that HPPD inhibitor herbicides, ACCase inhibitors, and photosystem I and II inhibitors have been highly effective for control when used together.
 Our work shows that, for now, herbicides are good alternatives for the control of C. distichophylla.
 ALS inhibitor herbicides such as iodosulfuron are products that work best when applied in an admixture with other products, not individually.
-Conversely, flazasulfuron is an herbicide that acts considerably better when used during pre-emergence or early post-emergence [50].
+Conversely, flazasulfuron is a herbicide that acts considerably better when used during pre-emergence or early post-emergence [50].
 From the results obtained in other countries after the excessive use of glyphosate, where they adopt strategies with and without the use of herbicides, it is clear that the only way to combat resistance is the use of herbicides with different mechanisms of action [50].

 Conclusions